physgun/mash/src/catalog/structure/standard.typ

   } else if standard == "ANSI-ALT" or standard == "KS" {

-    // Mostly found in Asia, known in the West as "big-ass enter".
+    // Mostly found in Asia, known to some in the West as "big-ass enter".
     // Same as ISO, just flipped.

     return-entry.named = return-name
+    return-entry.type = "hexagon"
     return-entry.tags = ("button", "edit", "sixty-percent", "polygon")
     return-entry.style-structure = {
       import cetz.draw: set-style